orionaskatu/stable-diffusion-webui/README.md

 **I'm not a developer and my code is far from good, so you WILL encounter bugs.**

-Tested on Debian 11 (Bullseye), it may need adjustments for other Linux distros (it won't work on Windows/MacOS though).
+Tested on Debian 11 (Bullseye), it may need adjustments for other Linux distros.

 You just need `python3` and the `proprietary nvidia drivers`.